Get a Mammogram: Early Detection Saves Lives

 *Preventive services at no cost applies only to members enrolled in non-grandfathered health plans.
 You may have to pay all or part of the cost of preventive care if your health plan is grandfathered.
 To find out if your plan is grandfathered or non-grandfathered, call the customer service number on your member ID card.

-Sources: Breast Cancer - Patient Version, leaving site icon National Cancer Institute; Breast Cancer Early Detection and Diagnosis, leaving site icon American Cancer Society; Key Statistics for Breast Cancer, leaving site icon American Cancer Society, 2024; Study Finds Missing Regular Mammogram Increases Risk of Death from Breast Cancer, leaving site icon American Cancer Society, 2021; Breast Cancer: Screening, leaving site icon U.S. Preventive Services Task Force, 2016; Basic Information About Breast Cancer, leaving site icon Centers for Disease Control and Prevention, 2023; Cancer Stat Facts: Female Breast Cancer, leaving site icon National Cancer Institute, 2023
+Sources: Breast Cancer - Patient Version, leaving site icon National Cancer Institute; Breast Cancer Early Detection and Diagnosis, leaving site icon American Cancer Society; Key Statistics for Breast Cancer, leaving site icon American Cancer Society, 2024; Study Finds Missing Regular Mammogram Increases Risk of Death from Breast Cancer, leaving site icon American Cancer Society, 2021; Breast Cancer: Screening, leaving site icon U.S. Preventive Services Task Force, 2024; Breast Cancer Basics, leaving site icon Centers for Disease Control and Prevention, 2024

 Originally published 9/24/2020; Revised 2022, 2023, 2024